Selecting which UCAT universities to apply to is not an easy decision.

 It is rare for applicants who score less than 2500 on the UCAT to be invited for an interview so although you need a good academic profile (all students with A*A*A* prediction automatically get an interview), you still need a good UCAT score.

 Glasgow University selects applicants to interview by using academic and non-academic criteria such as UCAT, school grades, Personal Statement and reference.

-This process occurs through ensuing only students who meet the minimum grades can be considered and then the Personal Statement and reference are used to indicate a student’s suitability for studying medicine.
+This process occurs by ensuring only students who meet the minimum grades can be considered and then the Personal Statement and reference are used to indicate a student’s suitability for studying medicine.

 Hull York Medical School will reject any applicants that achieve a Situational Judgement band of 4.
 Those with a higher band will be set a score from points based on the UCAT score and points from other entry criteria such as GCSEs.